rebeccaskinner/effective-haskell.com/site/solutions/chapter8/terminal-size-edge-cases.md

 <div class="details-body-outer">
 <div class="details-body">

+This exercise asks us to consider three different potential errors.
+For the moment we'll focus on the first problem: what should we do if `tput` is missing.
+The next solution on this page will cover the remaining errors.

-For this exercise, let's start by narrowing our focus down to just the parts of our program that are relevant.
+For now, let's narrow our focus down to just the parts of our our program that are relevant.
 Specifically, the `getTerminalSize` and the `ScreenDimensions` record.
 This will let us focus on the solution at hand without too much extraneous code.
 As you work through the exercises for this chapter, try to integration the solutions into your program.
 For now, let's look at the version of `getTerminalSize` and `ScreenDimensions` that you should have after finishing the chapter:

 ```haskell
 data ScreenDimensions = ScreenDimensions